 Now when you tweet it will automatically go to your Facebook page, but we’re just getting started.
-I will now create recipes for an rss feed if I have an active blog, as well as for YouTube.
-These will be the ‘if’ portion and the then for both of these recipes would be to post a link tweet to twitter.
+I will now create recipes for an RSS feed if I have an active blog, as well as for YouTube.
+These will be the ‘if’ portion and the then for both of these recipes would be to post a linked tweet to twitter.
 This will ensure that any new content you put out will be automatically pushed to those social channels.
-You can also replicate this to any number of other social accounts, tumblr, weebly, G+ (through buffer) and more.
+You can also replicate this to any number of other social accounts, Tumblr, Weebly, G+ (through Buffer) and more.

 Automating Regular Tweets For Syndication

-To make this more of a hands off approach and keep things simple, I use an account at what was formerly tweetjukebox.
+To make this more of a hands-off approach and keep things simple, I use an account at what was formerly tweetjukebox.
 It is now called socialjukebox, but works the same way, only allows for different accounts along with twitter.
-With social jukebox you can set up jukeboxes which will automate posts to your social account.
+With social jukebox, you can set up jukeboxes which will automate posts to your social account.
 I like to set it up to tweet twice a day and build about 50 social posts of my different blog posts and videos.
 The more variety you can have the better.
-This will make you’re social feed seem more natural as though you were posting these every day.
+This will make your social feed seem more natural as though you were posting these every day.

 Bonus Viral Post Automation